 Here is a link to last week’s series, Upside down.

-John 14 is one of those chapter’s in the Bible that you can picture Jesus in your mind’s eye talking to his disciples in a peaceful setting as if there is no trouble on the horizon.
+John 14 is one of those chapters in the Bible that helps you to easily picture Jesus in your mind’s eye.

 This is such a defining passage for committed believers because we know there was trouble on the horizon.